KalifasXD/Easy-Encryption/README.md

 #### All you got now left is to configure the client

 1. Open the project in an Integrated Development Environment (IDE), preferably **PyCharm**.
+   - Purpose of ***main.py***:
+      - Acts as the client-side of the application.
+      - Serves as the entry point for interacting with the program.
+   - **Setup Instructions**:
+      - Open the project in the PyCharm Editor.
+      - Connect your own MongoDB database to the program before running it.
+   - **Explanation of the Client-Side**:
+      - Refers to the part of the application that users interact with directly.
+      - Includes the user interface and handles user requests.
+      - Facilitates communication with the server to send or retrieve data.

-2. Configure the MongoDB settings to connect to your specific database instance.
+3. Configure the MongoDB settings to connect to your specific database instance.
    1. Refer to the official MongoDB documentation page for detailed instructions on creating and connecting a MongoDB database to a Python script: [MongoDB Documentation](https://www.mongodb.com/docs/atlas/atlas-ui/databases/).
    2. By default, you are only required to:
       - Create the database(Ensure the database name is updated within the **Config.py** file.
 The variable to modify is **database_name**).